chaoticgd/wrench/docs/collision_recovery.md

 ## Algorithm

-For each instance in each level of the specified type and class we transform every vertex of every face in world-space collision mesh using the inverse model matrix of said instance, and we count how many faces match between the different instances.
+For each instance in each level of the specified type and class we transform every vertex of every face in the relevant world-space collision mesh using the inverse model matrix of said instance, and we count how many faces match between the different instances.
 If the specified threshold is reached, the face is included.

 Additionally, we merge vertices that are close together (see below) and reject any faces outside of a bounding box which by default is generated from the regular mesh of the specified tie or shrub class.